Khaldoon Al Mubarak: Football

-On 14 May 2011, City won the F.A.
-Cup, their first silverware after a drought of 35 years, by beating Stoke City F.C.
-1–0 at the final.
-On 13 May 2012, with two goals scored in stoppage time in the last game of the season, played at their home stadium, and amidst "scenes of near bedlam," Manchester City were crowned champions of the Premier League, winning the top-division title again, for the first time since the 1967–68 season.
-The club's finances reached a loss of £98 million loss in 2011–12 but improved to show an £11 million profit in 2014–15, and then in the 2015–16 season a profit of £20.5 million with "record" revenues of £398.1 million.
+On 14 May 2011, City won the FA Cup, their first silverware after a drought of 35 years, by beating Stoke City 1–0 in the final.
+On 13 May 2012, with two goals scored in stoppage time in the last game of the season, played at their home stadium, and amidst "scenes of near bedlam", Manchester City were crowned champions of the Premier League, winning the top-division title for the first time since the 1967–68 season.
+The club's finances reached a loss of £98 million in 2011–12 but improved to show an £11 million profit in 2014–15, and then in the 2015–16 season a profit of £20.5 million with "record" revenues of £398.1 million.

-Since 2013, Mubarak is also the chairman of City Football Group, a holding company that invests in and manages various international football-related businesses, including Manchester City FC, New York City FC, Mumbai City FC and Melbourne City FC.
-In 2019, the City Football Group decided under his leadership to sell a 10 per cent stake to Silver Lake for $500 million.
+Since 2013, Mubarak has been the chairman of City Football Group, a holding company that invests in and manages various international football-related businesses, including Manchester City, New York City, Mumbai City and Melbourne City.
+In 2019, the City Football Group decided under his leadership to sell a 10% stake to Silver Lake for $500 million.

+Controversies

+A decade after the UAE acquired Manchester City, documents by Football Leaks revealed that the Abu Dhabi owner and chairman together circumvented the Financial Fair Play (FFP) regulations, which were introduced by UEFA.
+Mansour bin Zayed and Khaldoon Al Mubarak were essentially alleged by rights groups of attempting to “sportswash” the “deeply tarnished image” of their country by funneling money into the club.